Severe storms may pose a threat to solar eclipse viewers | KRDO

 By Caitlin Kaiser, Elisa Raffa and Allison Chinchar

-(CNN) — Excited eclipse watchers, watch out: Weather could complicate attempts to see the epic astronomical phenomenon in parts of the Southwest.
+(CNN) — Excited eclipse watchers, watch out: Weather could complicate attempts to see the epic astronomical phenomenon in parts of the South.

 Clouds and storms could hinder the ability to see the eclipse in its full glory in several spots along the path of totality — where the moon will completely block out the sun.

 The most ideal weather for the eclipse will likely occur in two general areas: from Vermont through Maine, as well as Missouri through southern Indiana.
 Only a few isolated clouds are expected for these areas, which should not prevent optimal eclipse viewing.
-So get your eclipse glasses ready for places like Evansville, Ind.; Carbondale, Ill.; Burlington, Vt.; and Caribou, Maine.
+So get your eclipse glasses ready for places like Evansville, Indiana; Carbondale, Illinois; Burlington, Vermont; and Caribou, Maine.

 Some of the locations with less-than-ideal weather include portions of the eastern Great Lakes and much of Texas.